Fish, Wildlife Return To Swan River After Decades Of Dredge Mining

 SUMMIT COUNTY, Colo.
 (CBS4)– Decades of dredge mining in Colorado in the 1800s left one stream bed covered in gravel.
 Thanks to a large grant from Colorado Parks and Wildlife, the job of cleaning up that area is a lot easier.

-“Historically, this entire valley has been decimated,” said Summit Couinty Open Space spokesman Jason Lederer.
+“Historically, this entire valley has been decimated,” said Summit County Open Space spokesman Jason Lederer.

 “We have a gravel quarry over here and removing all the gravel from the previous mining operation,” Lederer explained.